Data Centers in Coventry

 Natural Disaster Risk

-Coventry maintains a very low-risk profile for natural disasters, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-This stability is a key advantage for businesses prioritizing uptime and operational continuity.
-The low hazard exposure minimizes the need for extraordinary infrastructure hardening, reducing capital and operational costs.
+Coventry has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This stability is a significant advantage for mission-critical infrastructure requiring maximum uptime.